mj0038/Energy_Ouput_Prediction_using_Regression/README.md

 # Energy Output Prediction Using Regression Models

-This project aims to predict the hourly energy output of a Combined Cycle Power Plant (CCPP) using various regression models.
+This project aims to predict the hourly energy output of a [Combined Cycle Power Plant (CCPP) Dataset from UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Combined+Cycle+Power+Plant) using various regression models .
 The dataset contains ambient variables such as temperature, pressure, and humidity, which are used to predict the plant's energy output.
 The project explores both linear and non-linear models, including interaction terms and K-Nearest Neighbors (KNN) regression.

 ## Table of Contents
 1. [Dataset](#dataset)